Skip to main content

 Donations

-The first step in making a donation is to contact Deborah Richards, head of Archives and Special Collections.
+The first step in making a donation is to contact Deborah Richards, Director of Archives and Special Collections.
 She looks forward to discussing what materials you have.

 Donating archives